italia/daf-docs/installation/docker/freeipa.rst

 -----------------
 FreeIPA server can be run in a Docker container for testing or demo purposes.
 It makes it possible to run all the processes comprising the server in an isolated way, leaving the host free to run other software, not clashing with the FreeIPA server.

-This install is done on Ubuntu 16.04.
+This installation is done on Ubuntu 16.04.
 FreeIPA is focused on Linux (and other standards compliant) systems.
-FreeIPA is focused on Linux (and other standards compliant) systems.
-Therefore, in our knowledge, you cannot run a container of a FreeIPA server on **Mac** or **Windows**.
+Therefore, in our knowledge, you cannot run a container of a FreeIPA server on **Mac OS** or **Windows**.
 However, any help in this direction is very welcomed!!

 Follow these steps to run our FreeIPA server docker: